That dollar amount results from a 9.5% rise from $16.4 billion four years earlier in 2021.

 Figures are shown at the more granular six-digit Harmonized Tariff System code level, for more precise product identification.

-Miscellaneous military equipment represents the fastest grower among the top 10 export categories, up by 306.1% from 2021 to 2022.
+Immunological products in dosage represent the fastest grower among the top 10 export categories, up by 92.4% from 2023 to 2024.

 More Key Facts about Maryland’s International Trade

-Maryland incurred an overall -US$29.1 billion deficit exporting and importing products during 2022.
-That dollar amount reflects a 34.5% expansion compared to -$22.1 billion in red ink in 2021.
+Maryland incurred an overall -US$24.7 billion deficit exporting and importing products during 2024.
+That dollar amount reflects an -11% slowdown compared to -$27.8 billion in red ink in 2023.

 Another way of saying surplus or deficit is positive or negative net exports.
 In a nutshell, the term “net exports” quantifies the amount by which foreign spending on a state’s goods or services exceeds or lags that same state’s spending on foreign goods or services.

-Maryland has highly negative net exports in the international trade of automobiles including electric-powered vehicles, modems and similar reception or transmission devices, and tin, lead and nickel in various forms.
+Maryland has highly negative net exports in the international trade of automobiles including electric-powered vehicles as well as modems and similar reception or transmission devices.
 In turn, these cashflows indicate Maryland’s competitive disadvantages under those product categories.

 Maryland’s Major Trade Partners

-The following list shows the top 10 customers that purchased almost two-thirds (65%) worth of the total value of products exported from Maryland during 2022.
+The following list shows the top 10 customers that purchased about two-thirds (66%) worth of the total value of products exported from Maryland during 2024.

-Maryland’s top trade partners in Europe (France, Netherlands, United Kingdom and Germany) purchased 27.6% of the overall value of exported goods from the Old Line State.
+Maryland’s top trade partners in Europe (France, Netherlands, Germany and the UK) purchased 27.6% of the overall value of exported goods from the Old Line State.

-Leading importers in Asia (India, mainland China, Japan and South Korea) accounted for another 21% of Maryland’s export sales to its top 10 trade partners.
+Leading importers in Asia (mainland China, Japan and India) accounted for another 16.8% of Maryland’s export sales to its top 10 trade partners.

 Marylander Export Companies